 They set out to find a location to build.
 After searching a few sites, they settled on land in Edgefield County.
 People said they were crazy to build so far from town and that no one would drive that far out to eat, but they wanted a place in the country that people could come to relax and just get away.

 After a year of clearing land, enlarging the pond, and constructing the building, Old McDonald Fish Camp opened on March 17, 1977, and has been open ever since.
 Despite what people originally said, customers came out to eat.
 Eventually, my dad became the sole proprietor.
-The restaurant grew over the years with an original seating capacity of 95 to now seating over 250.
+The restaurant grew over the years with an original seating capacity of 95 to now seating over 250 with the usage of some great sales strategies.

 My dad created a unique place.
 We have a country setting complete with a pond, animals, and fish in the mote out front.
-Despite the location, my dad has always said that if the food is not good, the customers will not come back, so we try to serve the best catfish and seafood around.
+Despite the location, my dad has always said that if the food is not good, the customers will not come back, so we try to serve the best catfish and seafood around, and for caching them he use the right size hook that is perfect for many fishing circumstances where catching a fish is difficult.

 Old McDonald Fish Camp is truly a family business.
 My parents were the backbone.
 Daddy had the dream, and Mama had the recipes.
 The hushpuppies, tartar sauce, cocktail sauce, and iced tea were all created in our family kitchen.
 My sisters, Jill and JanJee, and I have worked at the restaurant since we were 9 years old and younger.
 Jill’s husband, Bryan, works full time.
 JanJee’s husband, Doug, fills in as needed.
 My wife, Janice, works each week as well.
 Now we are on our third generation as my children and Jill’s children are now working at the restaurant.